orbitdb/field-manual/03_The_Architecture_of_OrbitDB/01_Merkle_DAG_CRDTs.md

 ![Location-Addressed Illustration](../images/Location-Addressed.jpg)

 In IPFS, your files are instead _content-addressed_.
 When you add content to IPFS, that content is given an address based on _what_ it is, freeing it from the constraints of its location.
-You simply ask for what you want, and multiple servers can respond at the same time if they have the data.
+You simply ask for what you want, by its _hash_, and multiple servers can respond at the same time if they have the data.

 ![Content-Addressed Hashing](../images/Content-Addressed.jpg)

-Content addressing is based on a technique called _hashing_.
-This is a very oblique way of saying that it chops up your data into blocks, sums them together repeatedly, and reduces the filw down to a unique alphanumeric string called a _hash_.
-This is a process identical to a "checksum," if you're familiar with that.
+Content addressing is achieved by a technique called _hashing_, which is a very oblique way of saying "chops up your data into blocks, sum them together repeatedly, and reduce the filw down to a unique, consistently-sized alphanumeric string."
+This is a process identical to generating a "checksum," if you're familiar with that.

-TODO: Content-addressed illustration.

-There are currently two standards in play, Content ID version 0 (CIDv0) and Content ID version 1 (CIDv1).
+For hashing algorithms, there are currently two standards in play: Content ID version 0 (CIDv0) and Content ID version 1 (CIDv1).

 - CIDv0 hashes look like this: `QmWpvK4bYR7k9b1feM48fskt2XsZfMaPfNnFxdbhJHw7QJ`
 - CIDv1 hashes look like this: `zdpuAmRtbL62Yt5w3H6rpm8PoMZFoQuqLgxoMsDJR5frJGxKJ`

 > **Note:** These hashes are a special type called a [multihash](https://github.com/multiformats/multihash).
 In practice, this means they have self-describing prefixes.
 If you see something starting with `zdpu`, you know it's a CIDv1.

-The two main reasons to switch to content addressing are _performance_ and _verifiability_.  of the main reasons for contend-addressing is performance -
+The two main reasons to switch to content addressing are _performance_ and _verifiability_.
+The performance boost comes from the fact that you can download files simultaneously from multiple peers, similar to Bittorrent.
+The hashes are also verifiable, meaning that you only download data you request.
+No other data can have that same hash.

 #### Example